Artist Name: Ruth Jeyavareen

 Bio/Statement:

-Ruth Jeyaveeran is is one of the selected artists for the 2024 NYC-Based Artist Residency Program.
+Ruth Jeyaveeran was one of the selected artists for the 2024 NYC-Based Artist Residency Program.

-She has been awarded residencies at Lighthouse Works, Marble House Project, Jentel Foundation, Willapa Bay, Virginia Center for the Creative Arts, and PADA Studios.
-Jeyaveeran has taught courses in textiles and fibers at Parsons School of Design, and she frequently leads workshops on felting and the therapeutic benefits of craft.
-Currently, she is an Associate Professor of Textile Design at the Fashion Institute of Technology.
+Jeyaveeran has received residencies from the Ucross Foundation, Lower Manhattan Cultural Council, Residency Unlimited, Lighthouse Works, Marble House Project, Willapa Bay, Virginia Center for the Creative Arts, PADA Studios, and La Napoule Art Foundation.
+She has taught textiles and fibers at Parsons School of Design and frequently leads workshops on felting and the therapeutic potential of craft.
+She is currently an Associate Professor of Textile Design at the Fashion Institute of Technology.

 The 2024 NYC-Based Artist Residency Program is made possible by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.
 This program is supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.